 Single fluorophore quantification.
 Fluorescent signal of a single Ase1-mNeonGreen dimer was determined by generating intensity time-traces of Ase1-mNeonGreen molecules and estimating the height of the occurring steps in change of intensity (only small steps, i.e., steps likely to be bleaching steps).
 The number of steps was first estimated by eye, and this number was used as input for the findchangepoints function of Matlab to determine the position of the steps (by detection of significant changes of the mean value).
 To yield the intensity per Ase1 dimer, the median of the heights of these steps was calculated and multiplied by two.
 For the estimation of single Ase1-GFP dimers, the intensity of single diffusive spots of GFP signals on MTs has been taken at very low concentration of Ase1-GFP in the buffer (no bleaching data available for these experiments).
 For estimation of single fluorophores for set B experiments we did not have bleaching data available, instead we measured the intensity of diffusing molecules (which may overestimate the intensity per single molecule).

 Ase1 density estimation.
 Area selections along the MT length (only regions with at least one dynamic extension present were measured) were used to read out the mEGFP or mCherry fluorescent signal and to estimate the integrated signal intensity of GFP- or mNeonGreen-labeled Ase1 bound to the MT.
 The signal in regions directly adjacent to the MT was subtracted as background signal.
 The density of GFP- or mNeonGreen -labeled Ase1 bound to the MT was then estimated by dividing the integrated intensity by the estimated intensity per single fluorescent molecule (either GFP or mNeonGreen, see below) and the length of the region.
+The signal per length (S) measured on isolated MTs was used to correct for the reduced illumination intensity in outer regions of the field of view, in cases where a region of interest (ROI) was located in such a region (Scorrected(ROI) = S(ROI) * S(isolated MT in center of field of view) / S(isolated MT near ROI).